nvbn/l9t/README.md

 curl localhost:80
 ```

-For interactive development you can use watch mode (requires fswatch):
+For interactive development you can use watch mode:

 ```bash
 deno run hello_world.ts -A watch